DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## PAUSE

-Pauses all EXRAIL tasks except the curremnt one.
+Pauses all EXRAIL tasks except the current one.

 Other tasks ESTOP their locos until RESUME issued

 ## PIN_TURNOUT(id,vpin,description...)

-Defines a turnout which operates on a signle pin
+Defines a turnout which operates on a single pin

 - description...
 Quoted text (shown to throttles) or HIDDEN